mapseed/platform/doc/WINDOWS_SETUP.md

 Scroll down to the the **Release Files** section of the page.
 Choose the download for your machine architecture and Python version.
 Download to the `env` folder (the project's virtual environment).

-**Do not double-click the package to run--**instead, use easy_install.
+**Do not double-click the package to run;** instead, use easy_install.
 The command should look something like:
 ```
 (env) C:\duwamish> easy_install env\psycopg2-2.6.1.win32-py2.7-pg9.4.4-release.exe
 ```